thmxv/tx-lang-cxx/README.md

 Tx design desitions are supposed to be oriented towards safety, speed, power and minimalism.

-The code base is written, as much as possible, in moder C++.
+The code base is written, as much as possible, in modern C++.
 Trying to be almost completely constexpr.

 ## Disclaimer